Texas Capital Bancshares, Inc. (NASDAQ:TCBI) Shares Sold by WINTON GROUP Ltd

 Analyst Upgrades and Downgrades

 TCBI has been the topic of several research analyst reports.
 Raymond James lifted their price target on shares of Texas Capital Bancshares from $69.00 to $70.00 and gave the stock an “outperform” rating in a research note on Friday, January 19th.
-UBS Group raised their price objective on shares of Texas Capital Bancshares from $56.00 to $57.00 and gave the stock a “sell” rating in a research report on Tuesday, January 23rd.
+Stephens raised their price objective on shares of Texas Capital Bancshares from $78.00 to $79.00 and gave the stock an “overweight” rating in a research report on Monday, January 22nd.
+Citigroup began coverage on shares of Texas Capital Bancshares in a research report on Friday, December 1st.
+They set a “neutral” rating and a $57.00 price objective on the stock.
 Truist Financial raised their price objective on shares of Texas Capital Bancshares from $70.00 to $72.00 and gave the stock a “buy” rating in a research report on Monday, January 22nd.
-Royal Bank of Canada raised their price objective on shares of Texas Capital Bancshares from $65.00 to $68.00 and gave the stock a “sector perform” rating in a research report on Friday, January 19th.
-Finally, Stephens raised their price objective on shares of Texas Capital Bancshares from $78.00 to $79.00 and gave the stock an “overweight” rating in a research report on Monday, January 22nd.
+Finally, Wedbush lowered their price objective on shares of Texas Capital Bancshares from $70.00 to $68.00 and set a “neutral” rating on the stock in a research report on Friday, January 19th.
 Two analysts have rated the stock with a sell rating, three have assigned a hold rating and three have given a buy rating to the company.
 According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $65.67.

 Read Our Latest Research Report on TCBI